Bryan Armen Graham

 Who will win Paul v Tyson?

-Even after Thursday’s weigh-in slap, those expecting the brand of primal destruction Tyson built his brand on in the 80s and 90s are bound to come away disappointed.
+Even after Thursday’s weigh-in slap, those expecting the type of primal destruction Tyson built his brand on in the 80s and 90s are bound to come away disappointed.
 And for anyone who believes Tyson’s pride will motivate him against an opponent he would have vaporized in his prime, there may be a hint buried in his sitdown with Rosie Perez for Interview Magazine published Tuesday: “What do I care about my legacy?
 I never knew what a legacy was and people started throwing that word around so loosely.
 A legacy sounds like ego to me.
 I’m going to be dead soon.
 Who cares what somebody is going to think about me when I’m dead?”

 The Texas commission’s sturdy guardrails (shorter rounds, shorter length, heavier gloves) make it far more likely that we’ll get what’s known in tennis as a hit-and-giggle: a polite 16-minute sparring session between business partners laughing all the way to the bank.
 But no one truly knows, which makes it more interesting than it ever deserves to be.